Bethesda Softworks: 2000s

 In 2001, Bethesda Game Studios was established as the development team, leaving Bethesda Softworks to focus on all publishing operations of ZeniMax Media.

 In 2002, Weaver stopped being employed by ZeniMax.
 He later filed a lawsuit against ZeniMax, claiming he was ousted by his new business partners after giving them access to his brand and was owed in severance pay.
 ZeniMax filed counterclaims and moved to dismiss the case, claiming Weaver had gone through emails of other employees to find evidence.
 This dismissal was later vacated on appeal, and the parties settled out of court.
 Weaver remained a major shareholder in the company; as of 2007, he said that he still owned 33% of ZeniMax's stock.
 Providence Equity bought 25% of ZeniMax's stock in late 2007, and an additional stake in 2010.

-In 2004, the Fallout franchise was acquired by Bethesda Softworks from Interplay Entertainment and the development of Fallout 3 was handed over to Bethesda Game Studios.
+In 2004, Bethesda Softworks acquired the Fallout series from Interplay Entertainment, with the development of Fallout 3 being handed over to Bethesda Game Studios.
 Fallout 3 was released on October 28, 2008.
 Five downloadable content packs for Fallout 3 were released in the year following its release — Operation: Anchorage, The Pitt, Broken Steel, Point Lookout, and Mothership Zeta.
 Obsidian Entertainment's new Fallout title, Fallout: New Vegas was published in 2010.
 Fallout 4 was released on November 10, 2015.

 Between 2004 and 2008, ZeniMax's subsidiaries Mud Duck Productions and Vir2L Studios released four bowling games for various platforms — AMF Bowling 2004, AMF Xtreme Bowling 2006, AMF Bowling World Lanes, and AMF Bowling Pinbusters!.

-In January 2006, Bethesda acquired the rights to the Star Trek series of video games.
+In January 2006, Bethesda acquired the rights to develop games based on the Star Trek franchise.
 The first game published by the company was Star Trek: Encounters, released in 2006.

 In September 2009, Bethesda filed a lawsuit against Interplay Entertainment, after being unsatisfied with Interplay's development of the Fallout massively multiplayer online game project.
 Bethesda stopped funding the project, and Interplay was forced to abandon work on it.

 Between 2007 and 2010, Bethesda raised in new capital from Providence Equity Partners to fund expansion efforts.
 In February 2008, the company opened a European publishing arm in London, named ZeniMax Europe, to distribute titles throughout UK/EMEA territories under the Bethesda Softworks brand.
 This was followed in by opening publishing offices in Tokyo, Frankfurt, Paris, Eindhoven, Hong Kong, Sydney and Moscow in 2008, 2010, 2012, 2013 and 2018 respectively.

-On June 24, 2009, ZeniMax Media acquired id Software, whose titles, including Rage, would be published by Bethesda Softworks.
+On June 24, 2009, ZeniMax Media acquired Doom developer id Software, whose titles, including Rage, would be published by Bethesda Softworks.
 Between 2009 and 2012, the company expanded publishing operations, with games from independent third-party developers such as Rebellion Developments's Rogue Warrior, Artificial Mind and Movement's Wet, Splash Damage's Brink, and inXile's Hunted: The Demon's Forge.